vagrantxiao/abs_shell_bug_demo/README.md

 ![](figures/dfx_region.png)

-Open the 'vivado.log', you can see 17 BRAM36s are blocked and only 24 BRAM36s are available to use.
+Open the `vivado.log`, you can see 17 BRAM36s are blocked and only 24 BRAM36s are available to use.

 ![](figures/place_err.png)